tfarina/isengard/c/cstyleguide.md

 ### Naming Enumerations

-Name enumeration (enum) types with nouns or noun phrases.
-All characters in upper case (SCREAMING_SNAKE_CASE) with words separated by underscores (“_”).
+Enum types and their values should use SCREAMING_SNAKE_CASE.
+Write all words in uppercase and separate them with underscores.

+Use a noun or noun phrase for the name.

 Use singlar name unless its values are bit fields.